ericcombiolab/LRTK/README.md

 line7: CF, coverage of long DNA fragments

-line9: CR, covergae of short reads for each fragment
+line9: CR, coverage of short reads for each fragment

 line11: N_FP, average number of fragments for each droplet